 From what cravings during pregnancy mean to how to deal with them healthfully, here’s what experts know—and what’s simply hearsay.

 Cravings and pregnancy seem to go together like peanut butter and chocolate—or pickles and ice cream.
 Are these overwhelming urges to eat certain foods caused by pregnancy itself?
 And, if so, how much should you pay attention to them?
+Doctors believe that food cravings may be the result of hormonal changes that can heighten your pregnancy smell sensitivity and alter your perception of taste.
 Separate the myths from the truths about food cravings during pregnancy, and learn how to deal with pregnancy cravings today.

-If you’re pregnant, you’ll soon start to crave something: MYTH
+MYTH: If you’re pregnant, you’ll soon start to crave something.

 Although food cravings during pregnancy are common, they’re not guaranteed.
 Between 50 and 90 percent of expectant moms experience food cravings during pregnancy.
 Neither having them nor not having them doesn't mean that there’s anything wrong with your pregnancy.

-Most pregnant women crave the same few foods: MYTH
+MYTH: Most pregnant women crave the same few foods.

 Research finds that exactly what a mom-to-be gets a yearn to eat varies by culture.
 Sweets, dairy, starchy foods, and fast foods are more commonly craved than salty or savory foods in the U.S. One study of Tanzanians, in contrast, found that meat and mangoes were the big craves.